Community Event Permits

 Event organisers will need to have the following documentation ready before applying for an Event Permit:

-• Detailed Site Plan of what will be placed on Council land such as: structures, equipment, activities
+- Detailed Site Plan of what will be placed on Council land such as: structures, equipment, activities

-• A detailed Risk Management Plan for the event
+- A detailed Risk Management Plan for the event

-• An Emergency Management Plan for the event
+- An Emergency Management Plan for the event

-• A Waste Management Plan for the event
+- A Waste Management Plan for the event

-• Public liability with a minimum of $20 million which will be valid at the time of the event.
+- Public liability with a minimum of $20 million which will be valid at the time of the event.
 The name of the company listed on the public liability will become the permit holder.
 If the organisation name is different to that listed on the public liability, please also submit a letter of approval from the holder of the public liability.

-• Any other documentation that will assist Council officers to assess the application.
+- Any other documentation that will assist Council officers to assess the application.

 Please note the above documentation is required when first applying for an event permit – Additional permits and documentation may be requested from officers.

-Applying for an Event Permit
+Event Permit Applicaton

 Event Permit Application form

-Permit Information and Resources
+Permit information and resources

 Permit fees